Rushil13579/EasyTP/README.md

 Commands | Aliases | Description
 ---------|---------|------------
-/tpa | [/tpask, /tpo, tpover] | Send a tp request to a fellow player
+/tpa | [/tpask, /tpo, tpover] | Send a tp request to a fellow player /tpahere | none | Send a tphere request to a fellow player /tpaccept | [/tpyes, /tpok] | Accept a tp request from a player /tpdeny | [/tpno, /tpdecline] | Decline a tp request from a player

-- /tpa:
-    aliases: [/tpask, /tpo, /tpover]
-    description: Send a tp request to a fellow player

-- /tpahere:
-    aliases: none
-    description: Send a tphere request to a fellow player

-- /tpaccept:
-    aliases: [/tpyes, /tpok]
-    descripiton: Accept a tp request from a player

-- /tpdeny:
-    aliases: [/tpno, /tpdecline]
-    description: Decline a tp request from a player

 ## Credits
 - @Rushil13579